working-group-two/engineering-blog/pages/blog/_posts/2021-01-07-mqtt-event-bridge.md

 The generated credentials will then allow you to listen any topic matching `{phone number}/#`.

+Note that nothing of this requires any setup on your phone, so it would work equally well on a 20-30 year old Nokia phone.

 ## Connecting to Working Group Two's API

 We will use a normal OAuth2 authorization code grant for logging in to our service.